racket/rhombus/rrfi/equality.rst

 1. *Memoization* -- As ground representatives and hashes don't change (for immutable values), both of these may be cached after being computed once.
 Doing so makes this scheme equivalent in performance to the built-in equality predicate and hashing scheme (after the initial computation).

 Note that memoization is not an option with a binary comparator instead of a key function.
-With comparators, memoizing the results of equality comparisons for ``n`` values would need ``n!`` cached results before equality comparison on the set is always constant time.
-In contrast, with key functions, ``n`` cached values would suffice to compute representatives in constant time, following by ``k!`` cached values on the set of key types K to ensure contant time comparisons as well – where K is a smaller set than the set of all types T and also allows reuse of the same memoized value across many different types (since, for example, a ``teacher`` type and a ``student`` type may both map to the same ground vector if these types happen to have the same field names).
-Although it seems likely that memoization on binary comparisons is not feasible in either case.
+With comparators, memoizing the results of equality comparisons for ``n`` values would need ``C(n,2)`` (choosing pairs of elements) cached results before equality comparison on the set is always constant time.
+In contrast, with key functions, ``n`` cached values would suffice to compute representatives in constant time, followed by ``C(k,2)`` cached values on the set of key types K to ensure contant time comparisons as well – where K is a smaller set than the set of all types T and also allows reuse of the same memoized value across many different types (since, for example, a ``teacher`` type and a ``student`` type may both map to the same ground vector if these types happen to have the same field names).
+Although, it seems likely that memoization on binary comparisons is not feasible in either case.

 A `weak hashtable <https://docs.racket-lang.org/reference/eval-model.html#%28tech._weak._reference%29>`__ could probably be used for the purposes of memoization.